avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Java CI/Unit Testing/Scripted-Unit-Testing.md

 Establishing a Java pipeline for unit testing typically involves leveraging a CI/CD (Continuous Integration/Continuous Deployment) tool to automate the process of building, testing, and potentially deploying your Java application.
 In this setup, we utilize a Jenkins pipeline for unit testing using Maven and JUnit.

-A Jenkins pipeline is a way to define your Jenkins pipeline using Groovy code.
-It allows you to describe your build process using a scripting language instead of a visual interface.
-To know more about pipelines please follow this **[Reference Link](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Implementation/GenericDoc/jenkinsPipeline.md
-)**

 If you want to learn more about Unit Testing, refer to this detailed documentation: [Unit Testing Documentation](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/03-%20Java%20CI%20checks/Unit%20Testing/README.md)

+# What is Scripted Pipeline
+A Scripted Pipeline in Jenkins is a Groovy-based approach to defining continuous integration and continuous delivery (CI/CD) pipelines.
+It allows users to write pipeline scripts using Groovy syntax, providing full flexibility and customization for defining build, test, and deployment stages.
+Scripted Pipelines enable users to incorporate conditional logic, loops, and functions within the pipeline script to handle complex workflows and custom requirements.
+While offering extensive power and flexibility, Scripted Pipelines require users to have knowledge of Groovy programming and scripting concepts.
+They are well-suited for projects with intricate build processes or those requiring advanced automation and customization capabilities.

+To know more about pipelines please follow this [Reference Link](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Implementation/GenericDoc/jenkinsPipeline.md)

 ---